 FAMILY STRATEGY AS

 A PRACTICAL APPROACH

 This term collectively describes the efforts made towards shaping the relationship between family and company positively over the long term.
 This involves examining numerous crucial issues, since linking such disparate social systems as families and businesses demands constant diligence.
-While families focus on relationships between their members, their feelings and their wellbeing, the logic of a business focuses on how the things that are currently happening affect the company’s ability to make decisions and its cash flow.
+While families focus on relationships between their members, their feelings and their well being, the logic of a business focuses on how the current situation of a company affects its ability to make decisions and its cash flow.
 These two logics clash at various points, and there is a need to formalise and organise family processes.
-The family sets itself rules (but what happens when they are broken?), forms consultative bodies (this begs the question of who is appointed to them, with which qualifications, and by which selection procedures), and so on.
-The most serious threat to family businesses is from the market, it is the extent to which conflicts inside the family impact on business, which is why effective conflict management in business families is a such a priority.
+For example, the family sets rules for itself (but what happens when they are broken?) and forms consultative bodies (raising the questions of who will be appointed to them, with which qualifications and by which selection procedures).
+The most serious threats to a family business are from the market and the extent to which conflicts with the family impact the business, which is why effective conflict management in business families is a priority.

 - Book: Gimeno, A.; Baulenas, G. & Coma-Cros, J. (2010): Familienunternehmen führen – Komplexität managen: Neue Denkmodelle und praktische Lösungen.
 With a foreword by Arist von Schlippe, V&R Verlag: Göttingen.

 - Article: Grossmann, S. & Schlippe, A.v.
 (2015): Conflict in Family Businesses – Family Businesses: Fertile Environments for Conflict.
 In: Journal of Family Business Management, Vol. 5, No. 2, pp. 294-314.